nnums/nnums.github.io/user-guide/src/why-stream-events-to-backblaze.md

-# Why stream your events to Backblaze
+# Why store your events in Backblaze

 In life and business, you generate data.
 Sometimes you want to store that data and not worry about it.